own3d/docs/docs/docs/alerts/README.md

 ### Alert Set Configuration

 An alert set configuration defines the settings for how an alert is displayed.
-It consists of a `default` template and a list of `variations` with specific overrides.
+It consists of a `default` template with global settings, a `defaults` template with type-based settings, and finally the list of `variations` with specific overrides.

 ### Alert Type